 Many users will come to R mainly for its graphical facilities.
-In this case, Chapter 12 [Graphics], page 62 on the graphics facilities can be read at almost any time and need not wait until all the preceding sections have been digested.
+See Chapter 12 [Graphics], page 63, which can be read at almost any time and need not wait until all the preceding sections have been digested.

 1 Introduction and preliminaries